 If you are concerned that web users might not log out of the solution properly, specify a short session timeout.
 You can also create a scripted button to log out web users.
-See "Logging out of a database and closing a web session" on page 34 and "Step 7: Enable users to log out of the solution" on page 19.
+See "Working with virtual windows" on page 18.